• Skip to primary navigation

 a plate with a grilled pork chop, corn, and mashed potatoes

-If you have any questions or tried this easy grilled pork chops recipe, talk to me in the comments below!
-Did you like my simple pork marinade?
+If you tried this easy grilled pork chops recipe, talk to me in the comments below!
 As always, tag me #saltandlavender on Instagram with your photos.

 a plate with four grilled pork chops